shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 ### Task 2: Deploy Azure Resource Manager template provisioning Azure VMs running Linux SUSE that will host a highly available SAP NetWeaver deployment

-1. On the lab computer, in the Azure portal, search for and select **Template deployment (deploy using custom template)** or use link to open directly https://github.com/Azure/azure-quickstart-templates/tree/master/application-workloads/sap/sap-3-tier-marketplace-image-md scroll down and select **Deploy to Azure**.
+1. On the lab computer, start a browser and browse to https://github.com/Azure/azure-quickstart-templates/tree/master/application-workloads/sap/sap-3-tier-marketplace-image-md

     > **Note**: Make sure to use Microsoft Edge or a third party browser.
 Do not use Internet Explorer.